VeraKowalczuk/acept/docs/source/project_overview.rst

 Features of acept
 -----------------

-Since the available data on buildings is does not necessarily contain all needed information on the building, ``acept`` can be used to complement the existing data on buildings with additional knowledge.
+Since the available data on buildings does not necessarily contain all needed information on the building, ``acept`` can be used to complement the existing data on buildings with additional knowledge.

 There are a number of timeseries data sets that are needed as a input for ``urbs``.